AustinHackers/austinhackers.github.io/README.md

   * Fork https://github.com/AustinHackers/austinhackers.github.io .
 Now you're on your fork.
 Note, this step only happens once (keep your fork forever).
+  * If you already have a fork, you first need to sync it to the AustinHackers master repo (see documentation below)
   * Navigate to `templates/speaker_notes.md`, click edit.
 Or, just visit: https://github.com/todb/austinhackers.github.io/edit/master/templates/speaker_notes.md
   * Copy that to your clipboard.
   * Navigate to the correct meeting.
 Eg: https://github.com/todb/austinhackers.github.io/tree/master/_posts/2013-11-21-0x0056